PasinduAkash/Realtime-chat-app-backend/README.md

 This is the backend of the whatsapp clone.

 ### Features
+This is the backend of the Whatsapp clone.
 MongoDB database, Pusher for realtime functionality.

 ### Tech used
 Reactjs, Nodejs, Expressjs, MongoDB, Pusher, Firebase.